apache/flink/docs/content/docs/dev/table/tuning.md

 SQL is the most widely used language for data analytics.
 Flink's Table API and SQL enables users to define efficient stream analytics applications in less time and effort.
 Moreover, Flink Table API and SQL is effectively optimized, it integrates a lot of query optimizations and tuned operator implementations.
 But not all of the optimizations are enabled by default, so for some workloads, it is possible to improve performance by turning on some options.

-In this page, we will introduce some useful optimization options and the internals of streaming aggregation which will bring great improvement in some cases.
+In this page, we will introduce some useful optimization options and the internals of streaming aggregation, regular join which will bring great improvement in some cases.

 {{< hint info >}}
 The streaming aggregation optimizations mentioned in this page are all supported for [Group Aggregations]({{< ref "docs/dev/table/sql/queries/group-agg" >}}) and [Window TVF Aggregations]({{< ref "docs/dev/table/sql/queries/window-agg" >}}) (except Session Window TVF Aggregation) now.